OpenC3/docs.openc3.com/_docs_v5/4_guides/monitoring.md

 ### Monitoring and observability

-With moving openc3 to container based service, we needed a better way to monitor the internals of openc3.
-So here is some information on external services that you can use to monitor openc3.
+With moving COSMOS to container based service, we needed a better way to monitor the internals of COSMOS.
+So here is some information on external services that you can use to monitor COSMOS.
 If you want to read more about [Monitoring Distributed Systems](https://sre.google/sre-book/monitoring-distributed-systems/)

 ### [Fluent/Fluentd](https://www.fluentd.org/guides/recipes/docker-logging)